|

 counts.
 The reader who lengthens this medd six counts when stopping

-on the hamzah is stopping on NOT
+on the hamzah is stopping on Examples

 of :